 - 1. The referee's word is final on all competition matters including but not limited to the rules and the results of matches. - 2.
 SumoBots are to act autonomously, i.e., with no human control or interference during a match. - 3.
-At the start of a match, each SumoBot must fit into a 20 cm x 20 cm square, with no height limitation.
+At the start of a match, each SumoBot must fit into a 20 cm x 20 cm square, with NO height limitation.
+There's no limit on height.
+You can measure your robot in any position or orientation you like, but it must start the match in that exact same position.
+For example: If you flip your robot upside down to fit within the square during inspection, it must also start the match upside down, and the robot should have a 5-second motionless delay after you press start. - 4.
 SumoBots will be measured before the tournament to ensure they comply with this rule.
 The referee has the discretion to re-measure a SumoBot before any match.
 Parts of the SumoBots may extend outside this area after a match has started, however they must start in the configuration that they were measured in.
-Failure to meet the criteria will result in either a penalty or disqualification at the referee's discretion. - 4.
-Matches start on the command of the referee and last a maximum of 2 minutes. - 5.
-Each SumoBot must have a 5 second delay after the operator pushes start before their SumoBot starts to move. - 6.
-The SumoBots will be placed in the eight corners of the octagon competition area with their front ends facing towards the center of the table. - 7.
+Failure to meet the criteria will result in either a penalty or disqualification at the referee's discretion. - 5.
+Matches start on the command of the referee and last a maximum of 2 minutes. - 6.
+Each SumoBot must have a 5 second delay after the operator pushes start before their SumoBot starts to move.

+- 7. The SumoBots will be placed in the eight corners of the octagon competition area with their front ends facing towards the center of the table. - 8.
 A SumoBot is eliminated if: - a.
-It falls off the table. - b.
 It is immobilized, e.g., flipped over, flipped onto its side, caught on an edge of the table and cannot move, etc.

-Note: If the SumoBot is eliminated, it loses the rank score points but still keeps the score of eliminating others before they were eliminated.
+Note: If the SumoBot is eliminated, its score would be the 8th rank (will receive a point score of 1) and it will keep the score of eliminating others before they were eliminated.

-8. Points for each match are awarded as follows:
+- 9. Points for each match are awarded as follows:

-• 1st Place: 12 points
+- 1st Place: 12 points

-• 2nd Place: 9 points
+- 2nd Place: 9 points

-• 3rd Place: 6 points
+- 3rd Place: 6 points

+- 4th Place: 5 points

+- 5th Place: 4 points

+- 6th Place: 3 points

+- 7th Place: 2 points

-• 8th Place: 1 point
+- 8th Place: 1 point

-Note: the N in the N^{th} Place denotes the order in which your robot is ranked relative to the match.
+Note: the N in the Nth Place denotes the order in which your robot is ranked relative to the match.
 For example, if you're in the 8th place, this means that your robot was the first to be knocked out, and hence got only 1 point.

-- 9. If a SumoBot is unable to start a match for any reason it will receive zero points for that match. - 10.
+- 10. If a SumoBot is unable to start a match for any reason it will receive zero points for that match. - 11.
 In the event that there is more than one SumoBot surviving at the end of a match, each team will receive points for the place corresponding to the number of tied teams.
 For example, if there are two SumoBots remaining at the end of the match, then they will both be awarded 2nd place and 9 points each.
-In a 3-way tie, the three teams will be awarded 3rd place and 6 points each, and so on. - 11.
-Teams will be awarded 3 points for each SumoBot they eliminate during a match.
+In a 3-way tie, the three teams will be awarded 3rd place and 6 points each, and so on.

+12. Teams will be awarded 3 points for each SumoBot they eliminate during a match.
 The awarding of these points is at the discretion of the referee.
 The purpose of these bonus points is to encourage teams to actively seek-out and engage other SumoBots.